Tracking and Mapping in Medical Computer Vision: A Review: Medical Specialties and Relevant Applications

 \subsection{Pulmonology}

 In pulmonology, the primary image modality using medical computer vision is bronchoscopy.
 In bronchoscopy, a camera is inserted into the lungs.
-Thus depth estimation and mapping are important for visually guiding the scope to a nodule biopsy~\citep{visentini-scarzanellaDeepMonocular3D2017,wangVisualSLAMbasedBronchoscope2020} rather than using fluoroscopy (live x-ray) (or CT) which have ionizing radiation.
-Thus, SLAM, and deformable SLAM methods are of specific importance, as we would like to recover the pose of the bronchoscope to then be able to correctly localize the biopsy site.
+Thus, depth estimation and mapping are important for visually guiding the scope to a nodule biopsy~\citep{visentini-scarzanellaDeepMonocular3D2017,wangVisualSLAMbasedBronchoscope2020} rather than using fluoroscopy (live X-ray) or CT which expose the patient to ionizing radiation.
+Thus, SLAM and deformable SLAM methods are of specific importance, as we would like to recover the pose of the bronchoscope to then be able to correctly localize the biopsy site.